YePererva/PacktPub/README.md

 ## Usage:

 ### Direct use
-For direct transfering if account credentials to script with command line:
+For direct transfering of account credentials to script with command line:
 ```
 python3 path_to_PacktPublishing.py --email username@domain.com --pass your_sofisticated_password
 ```